Jessica Sarkodie - Accra Ghana

 Gwera is proudly Ugandan, based between London and Toronto, who is a believer in Africa Rising (by and for Africans).

 The confluence of her expertise and passions marry design thinking, technology and urban studies to decolonize, democratize and reimagine ideas of urban spaces, financial inclusion and intersectional feminism

-Phillip Johnson - Graphic lead
+Phillip Johnson - Creative and Branding Lead

 Yonnie Laubhouet - Curator